 Lalanne, a post-graduate teacher service program, specializes in supporting beginning Catholic school educators by combining service and teaching.

 Lalanne teachers make a two-year commitment to teach in an under-resourced Catholic school, live together in a faith-based community, and pursue professional and spiritual/personal development.
 Under-resourced schools are identified as those schools primarily in urban or rural areas that struggle to attract young, faith-filled teachers.

 Service in Lalanne is a commitment to making a difference in the lives of children who face unique challenges in their school and community settings.
-Named in honor of Father Jean Baptiste Lalanne, the Lalanne program is an initiative of the Center for Catholic Education of the School of Education & Health Sciences at the University of Dayton.
+Named in honor of Marianist Brother, Father Jean Baptiste Lalanne, the Lalanne program is an initiative of the Center for Catholic Education in the School of Education & Health Sciences at the University of Dayton.